Last Updated on April 14, 2022 by Grow with Bovees

 - Air: 60–75F.

-For warm-season grass seed, overseed in late spring.
+If you have a warm-season grass variety, overseed in late spring.
 Usually, this is the time when warm-season grasses get into active growth.

 What To Do Before Overseeding

-You need to prepare the grass and soil first:
+You need to prepare the grass and soil first before figuring out how much grass seed is needed:

 Step 1: Mow The Lawn